When SwiftUI was first announced I decided not to even look at it.

 I've already heard complaints on how it works with AppKit from Dimillian adding to it some research from Peter Steinberger here.
 That all sound a little bit disappointing.
 Hope that things will get better.

-In my opinion, dealing with SwiftUI requires us to leave some room for optimisations on the architecture level of the app.
+In my opinion, dealing with SwiftUI requires us to leave some room for optimizations on the architecture level of the app.

 Taking into account SwiftUI's constant wish to re-render UI on every update we definitely need to leave a place to throttle and debounce updates and then perform manual EquatableView diffing based on view models.